Overview of the Victorian Certificate of Education (Video)

 In senior years, personal choice and responsibility for learning are greatly encouraged.
 This is in keeping with research that shows adolescents learn better when they feel they are involved in their own learning.

-- It is highly recommended that a sequence of Units 1 and 2 be undertaken as preparation for the study of a 3 and 4 sequence.
+- It is highly recommended that where possible a full sequence of Units 1 and 2 be undertaken as preparation for the study of a Units 3 and 4 sequence.

 - at least 3 units from the English group, including a Unit 3-4 sequence